oddjobs-maple/odd_jobs/out/README.md

 The only restriction on this type of gunslinger is that they cannot use attacking skills (not including summons as attacking skills, of course).
 During third and fourth jobs, summoners are reliant on their summons.
 Before third job, summoners play essentially like more mobile DEX beginners.

 Summoners who make it to fourth job can make use of Wrath of the Octopi.

+## Begunner

+Also known as: “Gunginner”, “Bulletginner”, “Shootginner”, “Gun Beginner”, “Gun Perma”

+Possible job progressions:

+- Beginner → Pirate

+Primary stat: **DEX** | Secondary stat: STR

+Power level: 🍏

+Attacks:

+- \[basic attack\]

+### Notes

+Begunners are best thought of by considering what a permabeginner might look like, if it were capable of wielding guns.

+Begunners are essentially just SPless permapirates; they cannot spend SP on any of their first job skills.
+They can still hybridise with other odd jobs, like swashbuckler or pistol-whipper.